The Star of David Symbol

 In 1939, a Star of David was used by the Nazis during the Holocaust to identify the Jews.
 After the German invasion of Poland.
 And in the early 20th century, the symbol began to be used to reflect Jewish affiliations in sports.

-And on October 28, 1948, the flag of Israel, depicting a blue Star of David on a white background, between two horizontal blue stripes was adopted, five months after the country’s establishment.
+And on October 28, 1948, the flag of Israel, depicting a blue Star of David on a white background, between two horizontal blue stripes was adopted, five months after the Israel’s establishment.

 The star of David is a symbol of the Jewish religion in the same way the Christian cross identifies that religion.
 Many Modern Orthodox synagogues have the Israeli flag with the Star of David prominently displayed at the front of their synagogues near the Ark containing the Torah scrolls.
 Also, the symbol became representative of the worldwide Zionist community.